-You’ve probably heard the story about a man who tried to help a butterfly out of its cocoon by slitting the cocoon open.
-The butterfly that emerged had small, unformed wings, and died soon after.
-It needed the struggle out of the cocoon to force the fluid into its wings to stretch and open them so that the butterfly could fly.
+A man once tried to help a struggling butterfly out of its chrysalis by slitting it open.
+The butterfly that emerged had small, unformed wings, and was never able to fly.
 By trying to shortcut the process, the man had instead doomed the creature.
 The struggle is necessary for the butterfly, and for us.

-Sometimes it is hard watching someone you care about struggle.
-It could be a spouse trying to succeed in the workplace, a child grappling with school, a relative endeavouring to get a business off the ground, or a friend dazed by a painful divorce.
+It is hard watching someone you care about struggle.
+You could have a spouse trying to succeed in the workplace, or a child grappling with school.
+Perhaps it’s a relative trying to get a business going, or a friend dazed by a painful divorce.

-While it is instinctive to want to help (and we often do by giving unsolicited advice), sometimes we need to learn to wait and let the process unfold on its own.
-We can watch and be there should any help be required, yet not intervene when there is no real need to.
+Sometimes we need to sit back and let the process unfold.
+We can watch and be there should any help be required, yet not intervene when there is no real need.

 The wisest people I know practise this.
 When I’m going through a personal challenge, they make it clear that they are there but that I need to deal with it myself.
-In my younger years this response would drive me up the wall, because all I wanted was for someone else to step in and make everything alright.
-Now I understand where they come from, and am trying to do the same myself.
+In my younger years this response would drive me up the wall.
+All I wanted was for someone else to step in and make everything alright.
+Now I understand that they were allowing me to grow my own wings.

 Are you like the man in the story, getting too involved in someone else’s problems?
-Perhaps you need to stop trying too hard as well, with regard to a specific person or situation in your life right now.
-A good question to ask would be: are you trying so hard to make yourself feel better, or because it will truly improve the situation?
+Perhaps you need to step back.
+A good question to ask would be: are you trying so hard to make yourself feel better, or because it will truly help the other person grow?